bcahn7/STAT545-hw-Kozik-Pavel/README.md

 I initially began this homework assignment via the github browser.
 Once the class was introduced to R markdown however, most of my changes came from there.
 Later on I intentionally alternated to try and be comfortable working both via browser and R.

-I then used what was avaliable on the [**sample template**](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/hw01_sample_readme.md) to model my own work from.
+I then used what was avaliable on the [**sample template**](https://github.com/STAT545-UBC/STAT545-UBC.github.io/blob/master/hw01_sample_readme.md) to model my own work.
 Much of what was here was useful.
-Issues I encountered were googled for solutions but no particular tutorial was used.
+Issues I encountered were googled but no particular tutorial or resource was used.

 I did however spend some time learning and reviewing [**ggplot**](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf) and various summary statistics it can graph.